 A social activist for many years, I’m now focused on facilitating inner change.
 Meditation, infused with self-compassion, leads to a greater sense of wellbeing and promotes compassion for others – a powerful way to change the world.

-In my free time, I can be found in the garden, reading, observing wildlife or caring for foster kitties.
+In my free time, I can be found in the garden, reading, hiking, observing wildlife or caring for foster kitties.

 Education and certifications